theeminenceco/help/_posts/2020-01-23-assistant-nurturing.md

 - Use simple words
 - Use a https:// URL
 - Make sure that the URL used is valid and is working

+## Assistant suggests Nurture lines
+It is at times difficult to search and decide what to use for Nurture line.
+`Assistant Nurture line Suggestion` feature can be used to solve this.

+Assistant
+- reads the provided website
+- searches testimonials and videos
+- looks for success stories
+- extract and format the Nurture lines
+- and then append to the Nurture table

+The suggested text/line could have possible text errors, so edit/remove after going through those suggestions and then save.
+Those lines are just suggestions from your Assistant with an intent to save you some valuable time.

 ## [Nurturing Approach](#nurturing-approach)
 How the assistant approaches the Lead Nurturing?